 How Stress Affects a Cat’s Body

-The longer a cat is stressed out, the more likely it will be that a health problem will result.
-The anxiety, fear, and uneasiness your pet feels on a consistent basis will begin to take its toll on the immune system as it tries to work hard to bring the body back into a state of balance and calm.
+The longer a cat is stressed out, the more likely it may be that a health problem will result.
+The anxiety, fear, and uneasiness your pet feels on a consistent basis might begin to take its toll on the immune system as it tries to work hard to bring the body back into a state of balance and calm.

 Related: What Is Feline Whisker Fatigue?

-Stress in a cat can be triggered by a variety of situations, including having a baby, sending a child off to college that the animal was bonded to, moving to a new home, getting a new pet, or even arguing amongst family members.
-Remember, animals are highly receptive to the feelings of the humans around them, so if there is a lot of tension amongst the members of a household, a cat can feel it too.
+What might cause a kitty to feel uneasy?
+Well, stress in a cat can be triggered by a range of situations, such as a new baby, sending a son or daughter off to college, moving to a new home, getting a new pet, or even arguing amongst family members.
+Remember, animals are highly receptive to the feelings of the humans around them, so if there is a lot of tension amongst the members of a household, a cat may feel it too.

 Signs of a Stressed Cat